 Then he thinks about the episode that just passed.
 At first he wonders what Mr. Antolini will tell his wife, but mostly he just worries about the "flitty pass" he just experienced.

 But then he's not sure if it was a flitty pass or not.
 Maybe the guy just likes to pat people on the head while they're sleeping.
-How can you tell?
+Some guys are like that, are we right?

 To get his mind off matters, Holden picks up a magazine someone left in the station and reads an article about how you're supposed to look if your hormones are working right.